SkyrilHD/VoodooPS2-ALPS/README.md

 Force Touch has been disabled for ALPS trackpads as they do not suport width/pressure report.
 So, the best option is to keep Force Touch disabled.

+## Old driver

+If you want to use the old VoodooPS2 driver for compatibility reasons, you can use the first version of the driver which can be found [here](https://github.com/SkyrilHD/VoodooPS2-ALPS/releases/tag/1.0.0).
+However, this version does not support Magic Trackpad 2 emulation but has fixes like scrolling by 1Revenger1 and smooth horizontal scrolling compared to DrHurt's latest VoodooPS2 kext.

 # Credits

 - SkyrilHD (for porting VoodooInput to ALPS)